"Charity” clothes collections

-Commercial firms constantly bombard Headington with leaflets asking for donations of clothing for third-world countries.
-They give a limited company number (linked below to their company details) that could easily be interpreted as a registered charity number; but in fact they sell these clothes to the poor for the sole purpose of making a profit for themselves.
+Commercial firms constantly bombard Headington asking for donations of clothing for third-world countries.
+They give a limited company number that could easily be interpreted as a registered charity number; but in fact they sell these clothes to the poor and make a profit for themselves.
+They used to distribute leaflets, but now they more often deliver specially printed bags.

 ![]() |